Hi, I’m Mark…

 Originally trained as a Physicist (Ph.D. researching how quantum computers can learn to tolerate noise and errors), I’ve since had an incredible career out in the world where Data Science meets DevOps and infrastructure engineering.

-I’ve been lucky enough to work for companies like Canonical, the folks behind the Ubuntu operating system, Infochimps, Silicon Valley Data Science, and now DigitalOcean.
+I’ve been lucky enough to work for companies like Canonical, the folks behind the Ubuntu operating system, Infochimps, DigitalOcean, and now Google.
 Places where talented teams of people are innovating and leading open-source communities and the tech industry as a whole.

-- training data scientists.
-I’m building a class that’s essentially “Just enough data engineering” for data scientists in Berkeley’s MIDS program and I can’t wait to start teaching it Fall 2017
+- Training data scientists.
+I teach an online class that’s essentially “Just enough data engineering” for data scientists in Berkeley’s MIDS program